-This module allows the student to follow up an area of personal interest in any of the main theological and or philosophical disciplines.
-Students, in discussion with the appropriate tutor, decide on a research topic, project or investigation and conduct their research under supervision.
+UV609747: Studies Project: Theology and Philosophy (20 credits): David Kirk tutor, decide on a research topic, project or investigation and conduct their research under supervision.
 The project must reflect the methodologies and skills appropriate to the subject area in which they are working.
 This module allows students to develop their theological thinking in a systematic capacity, subject to the constraints and rigours of research methods appropriate to the respective disciplines.
 As part of the supervision process the students will present regular summaries of their progress to the tutor and receive feedback on the progress of their proposal.